amitsaha/amitsaha.github.io/content/demo-api-gateway-kubernetes.rst

 among the the ``apigateway`` instances.

-Next, I am going to look at achieving the following:
+Next, I am going to look at achieving the following

 - We should have circuit breaking between API gateway and any of the other services
 - We should have rate limitting across the API gateway
 - We should have metrics on each service
 - We should have distributed tracing

 From the looks of it, ``linkerd`` should allow me to achieve all of it in some capacity, `except <https://github.com/linkerd/linkerd/issues/1006>`__ for "rate limiting".